Skip to main content

 ]'

-The TRANSACTION command groups events into transactions (sequences of related events) based on shared field values:
+The transaction stage groups events into transactions (sequences of related events) keyed by shared field values:

 Transactions are useful for: